isabel10/roche-case-study/README.md

 ```
 ## How to Run

-To run this project use the command:
+To run this project, use the command:
 ```bash
 python main.py <filename>
 ```